Dance Mogul: What was it like growing up in Tel aviv?

 Idan Baranes: Life in Tel-Aviv is literally living on a fast track, as it is anywhere in Israel.
 Not like in the US, where regions of the same city can be very different in any way thinkable.
 Israel is tiny, we all share the same characteristics as people.
 The fact that we all share responsibility and serve 2-3 years of our lives to the IDF- Israeli Defense Forces as a mandatory duty as we finish High-School creates a society with strong morals of friendship and brotherhood yet at the same time deals with extremely stressful conditions since we all compete for the same jobs, academic education and such.
 Life here is very extreme- which makes it difficult yet interesting.

 Dance Mogul: What inspired you to start dancing?

-Dance Mogul: Where your parents supportive of dance?
+Dance Mogul: Were your parents supportive of dance?

 Dance Mogul: Why the style of locking out of all the styles?

-Dance Mogul: What are some of your goals you hope to accomplish in your country with dance?
+Dance Mogul: What are some of the goals you hope to accomplish in your country with dance?

-Dance Mogul: Do you think dance can be used as a away to unite countries in the middle east?
+Dance Mogul: Do you think dance can be used as an away to unite countries in the middle east?

-Idan Baranes: I’d rather not get into politics, in my opinion that’s where things turn sour.
+Idan Baranes: I’d rather not get into politics, in my opinion, that’s where things turn sour.
 I only hope that we could be united as human beings and set aside any hatred or misunderstandings we experience.
-In the circle, in the scene, no one cares what you beliefs are, only that you love dancing and that’s what matters.
+In the circle, in the scene, no one cares what your beliefs are, only that you love dancing and that’s what matters.

 Dance Mogul: Are the kids interested in Dance?